ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 {% endhighlight %}

 ### Create a Timer to Control the LED
 Following the call to <code>InitializeComponent</code>, create a _Timer_ that will raise an event every 500ms.
-Add the following code in place of the <code>// TODO: Create an instance of a Timer that will raise an event every 500ms</code>
+Add the following code to the <code>MainPage()</code> constructor in place of the <code>// TODO: Create an instance of a Timer that will raise an event every 500ms</code>

 {% highlight csharp %}
 // Create an instance of a Timer that will raise an event every 500ms